 There will be no substitute for hours training.
 It is important to build slowly over months of preparation.
 You need to build up the weight you carry and hours of training per week.
 This will vary for trip to trip.
 It is best to contact us and we can guide you on training for the specific trip you are planning.
 Just as important as leg strength and specific endurance training, your lungs need to be trained as well.
 So training in specific heart zones and time and hours spent in these correct zones is extremely important as you build your training to be as efficient as possible.

 We can Help You

 There you have it.
 Yes, it is easier to get these adaptations by living at altitude—just not practical.
 Let us help you gather all the information you need to be safe and successful.
+We hope this post on how do you train for High Altitude and Low Oxygen Environments was useful.
 If you sign up to one of our trips we will help you come fully prepared.
 Contact us today and start your trekking and mountaineering journey.
 Join us.

 The information below was compiled by Ian Taylor, Dr. Scott Mc Intosh and Sofia Tuttle.
 The information is compiled from a wide range of sources, also a lot of personal experience at high altitude and low oxygen environments.